ChandnaM/ChandnaM/README.md

 I'm Mitakshi Chandna, Junior at Thapar University in ELectrical and Computers major.
 Currently learning Django and Machine Learning.

-Skills: Django / ML / SQL / MONGO / NODE / JS / HTML / CSS / IoT
+Skills: SQL / MONGO / NODE / JS / HTML / CSS / IoT

-- 🔭 I’m currently working on backend development using Django
+- 🔭 I’m currently working on backend development using MongoDB

-- 🌱 I’m currently learning Django and ML
-- 👯 I’m looking to collaborate on Django projects, Machine learning projects
+- 👯 I’m looking to collaborate on React projects and also projects using Expressjs and Mongo.
-- 📔 I am also interested to collaborate on projects using Expressjs and Mongo
+- 📔 I am also interested to collaborate on Machine learning projects.
 - 📫 How to reach me:  mchandna_btech20@thapar.edu